Uncertainty Quantification for Bayesian Optimization: INTRODUCTION

 Although Bayesian optimization has received considerable attention and numerous techniques have emerged in recent years, how to quantify the uncertainty of the outputs from a Bayesian optimization algorithm is rarely discussed in the literature.
-Since we assume that $f$ is a random realization of $Z$, $x_{max}$ and $f(x_{max})$ should also be random.
+Since we assume that $f$ is a \textit{random realization} of $Z$, $x_{max}$ and $f(x_{max})$ should also be random.
 However, the highly nontrivial distributions of $x_{max}$ and $f(x_{max})$ make uncertainty quantification rather challenging.

-Monte Carlo approaches can be employed to compute the posterior distributions of $x_{max}$ and $f(x_{max})$, but they are usually computationally expensive, especially when a large number of observations are available.
+In this work, we develop efficient methods to construct confidence regions of $x_{max}$ and $f(x_{max})$ for Bayesian optimization algorithms, where function $f$ is a realization of Gaussian process $Z$.
+Our uncertainty quantification method \textit{does not} rely on the specific formulae or strategies, and can be applied to all existing methods in an abstract sense.
+We show that by using the collected data of any instance algorithm of Bayesian optimization, Algorithm \ref{alg:upper} gives a confidence upper limit with theoretical guarantees of their confidence level in Corollary \ref{coro:sequential}.
+To the best of our knowledge, this is the \textit{first} theoretical result of the uncertainty quantification on the maximum estimator for Bayesian optimization, under the assumption that $f$ is a realization of a Gaussian process.
+Compared with the traditional point-wise predictive standard deviation of Gaussian process regression, denoted by $\sigma(x)$, our bound is only inflated by a factor proportional to $\sqrt{\log (e \sigma/\sigma(x))}$, where $\sigma$ is the prior standard deviation.

 It is worth noting that uncertainty quantification typically differs from convergence analysis of algorithms.
 In Bayesian optimization, the latter topic has been studied more often.
-See, for instance, \citep{bect2016supermartingale,bull2011convergence,calvin2005one,calvin1997average,ryzhov2016convergence,vazquez2010convergence,yarotsky2013univariate}.
-These analyses do not naturally produce uncertainty quantification techniques.
+See, for instance, \cite{bect2016supermartingale,calvin1997average,calvin2005one,ryzhov2016convergence,vazquez2010convergence,yarotsky2013univariate}.
+These analyses provide theoretical guarantee on the convergence of Bayesian optimization algorithms, but do not directly lead to techniques for uncertainty quantification.
+Recall that in this work, we assume that the underlying function $f$ is a realization of a Gaussian process, and therefore, the sample path properties of $f$, such as the smoothness, should be governed by the covariance function of the Gaussian process.
+This Gaussian process assumption differs from those in some existing works in the analysis of Bayesian optimization, e.g., \cite{bull2011convergence,astudillo2019bayesian,yarotsky2013univariate}, where the underlying function $f$ is assumed to be a \textit{deterministic} function satisfying pre-specified smoothness conditions.